Book cover

 Preface

-This book is an English translation of a work we initially published at the beginning of 2020.
-Originally intended for Brazilian students, we chose to write it in Portuguese to maximize accessibility and make an impact on Software Engineering education throughout our country.
+This book is an English translation of a work originally published in early 2020.
+Initially intended for Brazilian students, we chose to write it in Portuguese to maximize accessibility and make an impact on software engineering education throughout our country.

-Fortunately, the book was a considerable success, surpassing our expectations by a wide margin.
-It is adopted in numerous Brazilian universities of various sizes, types, and from different states across the country.
-Although estimating exact figures is difficult, we have indications that over 400 Brazilian instructors have used or are currently using the book.
+Fortunately, the book has been a considerable success, surpassing our expectations by a wide margin.
+It is now adopted by numerous Brazilian universities in different states across the country.
+Although estimating exact figures is difficult, we have indications that over 400 instructors have used or are currently using the book.
 We frequently receive messages with positive feedback from students, instructors, and industry professionals who are using the book to improve their skills in the field.

-Thus, with the book firmly established in Brazil by the end of 2023, we decided to embark on an English translation project with the aim of reaching a global audience.
+Thus, with the book firmly established in Brazil by late 2023, we decided to embark on an English translation project with the aim of reaching a global audience.
 This decision was also motivated by requests from Brazilian colleagues working abroad.
-Furthermore, the Portuguese edition is still relevant and doesn’t require significant updates.
+Furthermore, the Portuguese edition remains relevant and doesn’t require significant updates.

-For a deeper insight into the motivations behind writing the book, its organization, and features, we recommend that readers consult the original preface, which we reproduce in the following pages.
+For a deeper insight into the motivations behind writing the book, its organization, and features, we recommend that readers refer to the original preface, which we have reproduced in the following pages.

 Website